Phone: 01244 323070

 R v C: Appearing for the Crown at the Court of Appeal following the imposition of a determinate sentence which was wrong in law.

-R v O: Junior Defence Counsel in the trial of a youth charged with murder.
-The youth was convicted but despite the conviction, the court imposed a tariff less than the statutory minimum.
-Led by Patrick Harrington QC who said: “I recently did a very challenging case with Kevin Jones.
-His mastery of the case was outstanding.
-He showed great judgement, enthusiasm and was brilliant with our very young client.
-He was a great support to me”.
+R v O: Junior Defence Counsel in the trial of a Youth charged with Murder.
+The Youth was convicted but despite the conviction, the court imposed a tariff less than the statutory minimum.

 R V I & M: Defending one of two Romanian men accused of rape.
 Case was stopped by the Crown after cross examination of the complainant.

-R V F: Secured the acquittal of a young man who suffered from anxiety and had been accused of rape a few years previously.
+R V F: Secured the acquittal of a young man who suffered from anxietyaccused of rape a few years previously.
 The client commented: “Thank you for recommending Kevin to me as he was brilliant from start to finish.
 I can’t rate him highly enough, and I am ever so grateful for everything he has done for me”.

 R v W and R v F: Prosecution of internet-based sex offending carried out by Undercover Police Officers.
 Successfully argued against defence challenges relating to witness anonymity and abuse of process (entrapment).